HRR47-SDC-Burke/reviews-service/README.md

 ## Usage

-Choose between 3 id locations to review mock data highligting the 6 most recent reviews and displaying 6 average category scores by visiting http://localhost:3000/:id.
+Choose an id location (1-10000000) to review mock data highligting the most recent reviews and displaying the average category scores by visiting http://localhost:3000/:id.
 Click on the button at the bottom of the page to view all user reviews.

 ## Requirements